tensorchiefs/dlday2017/index.md

 Details can be found [abstract submission](abstract)

-### Program: stay tuned
+### Program: preliminary / stay tuned
 Will probably go from 9am to 5pm.

-Morning: First tutorial and two 30 minute talks.
+Morning: First tutorial provided by NVIDIA and two 30 minute talks.

-Afternoon: Second tutorial, spotlight talks and poster session.
+Afternoon: Second tutorial provided by NVIDIA, spotlight talks and poster session.